Learning to Estimate Without Bias: Introduction

-In recent years, there is a growing body of works on learning based approximations to the MLE when it is computationally intractable \cite{ongie2020deep,schlemper2018stochastic,dong2015image,diskin2017deep,yang2019snr,naimipour2020unfolded,izacard2019data,dreifuerst2021signalnet}.
-These methods optimize expressive deep neural networks (DNN) on synthetic data generated using a physical model and some chosen fictitious prior.
-This trend opens a window of opportunities for low cost and accurate estimators.
-Yet, there is a subtle issue with the MSE definitions.
-Deep learning based algorithms minimize the BMSE over the fictitious prior, and are not optimal for specific values of $\y$.
-Partial solutions to this issue include uninformative priors in special cases \cite{jaynes1968prior} and minmax approaches that are often too pessimistic \cite{eldar2005minimax}.
-To close this gap, BCE minimizes the BMSE over the fictitious prior while promoting unbiasedness for every value of $\y$.
-We prove that BCE often converges to an MVUE for every value of $\y$.
-Namely, given a rich enough architecture and a sufficiently large number of samples, BCE is asymptotically unbiased and achieves the lowest possible MSE for any value of $\y$, independently of the fictitious prior.
-Numerical experiments support the theory and show that BCE leads to near-MVUEs for all $\y$.
-Estimators based on BMSE alone are better on average but can be worse for specific values of $\y$.
+A main challenge in developing deep learning methods for parameter estimation is the choice of prior for $\y$.
+By construction, the learned networks are not optimal for specific values of $\y$ but only on average with respect to their training set.
+The goal of this paper is to close this gap by introducing the learned Bias Constrained Estimator (BCE).
+It minimizes the BMSE while promoting unbiasedness for every value of $\y$.
+We prove that BCE converges to an MVUE for every value of $\y$ independently of the prior.
+Specifically, given a rich enough architecture and a sufficiently large number of samples, BCE is asymptotically unbiased and achieves the lowest possible MSE for any value of $\y$.

 To gain more intuition into the BCE we consider as a special case the linear settings.
 Here, the classical Gauss Markov theorem states that the Weighted Least Squares (WLS) estimate is a linear MVUE for any unknown parameter.
 On the other hand, the linear minimal mean square error estimator (LMMSE) is optimal with respect to a specific Bayesian prior.
 Both of these can be interpreted as instances of the linear BCE (LBCE).
 The LBCE has a closed form solution which is a regularized LMMSE with a hyper-parameter $\lambda$ that reduces the dependency on the prior.
 LBCE with $\lambda=0$ reduces to the LMMSE.
 With a large $\lambda$, LBCE converges to the WLS.
 Generally, BCE provides a flexible bridge between these two extremes, and extends them to non-linear settings.